AlphaCode-AI/alphacode-ai.github.io/_posts/2021-11-24-decision-tree.md

 The criterias are what help the algorith choosing to go one branch or another.
 There are many but the 3 main ones are:

 **Gini Impurity** measures how often the value would be wrongly classified if the decision was made randomly.
-How impure is a nod. \n
+How impure is a nod.

 $$
 I_G(n)=1-\sum_{i=1}^{J}(p_i)^2
 $$

-**Entropy** measures the tidyness of a system in a dataset and helps choosing the value that brings most gain of information (the decision made in the root node) \n
+**Entropy** measures the tidyness of a system in a dataset and helps choosing the value that brings most gain of information (the decision made in the root node)

 $$
 Entropy=\sum_{i=1}^C-p_i*log_2(p_i)
 $$
-\n

 **Variance** is used in regression models.
 Should remain low to avoid overfitting the model.
 $$
 Variance=\frac{\sum(X-\overline{X})^2}{n}
 $$
-\n
-\n

 ## Implementation

 With Python and SciKitLearn it is easy to create a machine learning model using a decision tree.
 There are many datasets available online to test it out.